 Absolutely.
 Your Trip Consultant will be happy to give you the names and phone numbers of people who have participated in the trips you're considering.

 - All lodgings

-- On Inn Trips, all breakfasts, most lunches, including our trademark grand picnics and all dinners except for one, when you'll have the opportunity to sample local fare on your own
+- On trips with hotels (see Ocean & River Cruise Trips for those details): all breakfasts, most lunches, including our trademark grand picnics, and all dinners except for one, when you'll have the opportunity to sample local fare on your own

 - Expertise and services of our experienced Trip Leaders

 - Additional guides and experts from the region on many trips

 - Van shuttles to support a variety of route options